 Registration for course audits should occur at or before final registration.
-Students may change from credit to audit or audit to credit up to and including the 20th day of the term by contacting the Academic Advising office.
+Students may change from credit to audit or audit to credit up to and including the 20th day of classes in a 16-week term and the 10th day of classes in an 8-week term by submitting an add/drop form to the Academic Advising office.
 Exams and papers assigned to students taking the course for credit do not apply to audit students; all other expectations are the same.
 A grade of audit (AU) will be assigned at the completion of the course.
 For fee information in regard to audits, see the Undergraduate Fees section of this catalog.
 Students should be aware that audited courses are not eligible for financial aid.